duca7/css-resources/README.md

 * [CSS Grid Generator](https://cssgrid-generator.netlify.app/):  a tool that helps you create grids in CSS easily by entering the information provided by     the tool.
 * [Color contrast checker](https://polypane.app/color-contrast/#fg=%23107db5&bg=%23fff&level=aa&format=rgb): a web app that helps you check the contrast     between two colours in web design.
 * [Trianglify](https://trianglify.io/): an online tool that helps you create a beautiful background for your website.
+* [CSS Filter](https://www.cssfilters.co/): helps you design colours for image objects in your website using the filter property of CSS.
+* [Responsively](https://responsively.app/): tool makes it possible to check the visibility of your website on multiple devices at the same time.

 <sup>[back to table of contents](#table-of-contents)</sup>